ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec ID: A_QUICKTIME

-Codec Name: Audio taken from QuickTime(TM) files
+Codec Name: Audio taken from QuickTime files

 Description: Several codecs as stored in QuickTime (e.g., QDesign Music v1 or v2).